meisterlampe99/cmd_scripts_vivado/README.md

 The **TopModuleName** must be handed over to the scripts as an argument.
 All .sv files in the folder must be free of syntax errors!
-Actual filenames should be irrelevant, but modules should be saved with the module name in the filename:
+Actual filenames should be irrelevant, but modules should be saved with the module name as the filename:

 The module **myModule** should be saved as **myModule.sv**.
 The *testbench module* of said module must be called **myModule_tb**